jayJs/jay-l10n/README.md

 var language = "eng";
 $("#hello").empty().append(l("hello",language)); // get the desired language translation of "hello".
 ```
-This clears the div "hello" and adds the translation of "hello" to it in english.
+This clears the div with id "hello" and adds the translation of "hello" to it in english.

 ##Licence

 The MIT License (MIT)